 Reconstruction of East 2nd Street and Robert D Ray Drive from Locust Street to Grand Avenue and includes sidewalk improvements, storm sewer, pedestrian lighting and planters.
-This project will be coordinated with the City Hall parking garage.

 Gray's Parkway

 The project will connect a section of an east-west collector street to SW 11th Street, north of the Raccoon River.
 The planned street, currently labeled on the Gray's Station Master Development Plan as the South Parkway, will ultimately connect from SW 16th to SW 11th and align to the east of SW 11th with existing DART Way, providing optimum street grid connectivity.